ArturDorfman/interview-prepper/content/guide/interview-questions.md

     * Take short breaks to refresh your mind.
 Mindfulness practices can improve focus and concentration.

 13. Eat That Frog
-    * Tackle the most challenging or important task first thing in the morning when your energy levels are high.
+    * Tackle the most challenging or important task-first thing in the morning when your energy levels are high.

 14. The Two-Minute Rule
     * If a task takes less than two minutes, do it immediately rather than postponing it.